jdolitsky/porter-moon-demo/README.md

 The `MyCloudApp` class (defined [here](./lib/mycloudapp.moon)) defines the all the different mixins, credentials, and actions for the bundle.

-This is the resulting `porter.yaml` after conversion from MoonScript:
+This is the resulting `porter.yaml` after conversion from MoonScript/Lua:
 ```yaml
 credentials:
 - name: kubeconfig